 Myth 4: Everyone Will Know I’ve Filed For Bankruptcy

 Like any legal proceeding, bankruptcies are public information.
 Unless you’re a celebrity or public figure, however, it is rare that anyone except for your creditors will ever know that you filed for bankruptcy.
 To find out, someone would have to run a credit report or access the bankruptcy court website.
 No one visits your home or workplace.
-Everything that you discuss with attorneys Bruce Levitt and Shelley Slafkes is confidential.
+Everything that you discuss with attorneys at Levitt & Slafkes, P.C., is confidential.

 Myth 5: Creditors Can Still Contact And Harass Me Even After I File Bankruptcy

-The minute you file bankruptcy, the bankruptcy court orders all of your creditors to leave you alone.
-No more phone calls.
-No more collection letters.
-No more lawsuits.
+As soon as you file for bankruptcy, the court immediately prevents your creditors from contacting you concerning your debts.
+All actions, from phone calls to lawsuits, must cease.
 This order is called an “automatic stay.”
-The automatic stay prohibits any collection actions from starting against you and stops every one that has already started.
-The minute you file bankruptcy, no creditors are even allowed to talk to you.
+This court order prohibits any collection actions from starting against you and stops every one that has already started.
 The automatic stay will also stop foreclosure actions until the case is over or the court says the action can continue.

-If any creditor violates the automatic stay and keeps bothering you, you have remedies available through the federal bankruptcy laws.
+If any creditor continues bothering you in violation of the automatic stay, you have remedies available through the federal bankruptcy laws.

 Myth 6: I Can’t Afford To File For Bankruptcy